The Cost Implications of PostgreSQL Synchronous Replication

 The resulting benchmark results appear to substantiate these speculations:

-As expected, synchronous transactions are definitely slower than asynchronous, but the gap has closed considerably.
+As expected, synchronous transactions are slower than asynchronous, but the gap has closed considerably.
 Not only is “remote_write” operating at 92% of “local” at 40 clients, but it reaches parity at 80 clients rather than 120.
-Even “on” and “remote_apply” are within 7% of “local” performance at 80 clients, and reach near parity within 1% at 120 and even measure slightly higher at 160.
+Even “on” and “remote_apply” are within 7% of “local” performance at 80 clients and reach near parity within 1% at 120 and even measure slightly higher at 160.

 Given how much pgbench results can vary between runs, we attribute the faster performance of synchronous replication at 160 clients to statistical noise.
-It’s pretty interesting to see that 3ms of network latency is essentially reduced to statistical noise on a generally overloaded server, but 10ms maintains a steady gap after a certain point.
+It’s interesting to see that 3ms of network latency is essentially reduced to statistical noise on a generally overloaded server, but 10ms maintains a steady gap after a certain point.

 The query latency graph is equally revealing:

-Discussing overhead
+Discussing Overhead

 Consider that we constructed a truly awful proof-of-concept here.
 We constrained ourselves to enforce fully synchronous writes across three servers with 10ms of latency between all network hops.
-Usually such tight restrictions wouldn’t be imposed over such a wide geographical area, but as we’ve seen here, it could be.
+Usually, such tight restrictions wouldn’t be imposed over such a wide geographical area, but as we’ve seen here, it could be.

 In the end, perhaps the question becomes: what’s 5-10ms between friends?
 An idle CPU is a wasted CPU, and technologies like client database pools make it possible to multiplex client connections to specific counts at the database level.
 If tests show a particular piece of hardware operates best at 80 client connections, keeping CPUs saturated but not so overwhelmed that latency rises to compensate, we can make that happen.